to make you whole

 Common Car Accident Injuries

-Car accidents can happen in a wide variety of places and with many different underlying causes, yet there are certain types of injuries that are more common than others in car accidents.
+Car accidents can happen in a wide variety of places like Escondido or Oceanside, and with many different underlying causes, yet there are certain types of injuries that are more common than others in car accidents.
 Some types of common car accident injuries are not especially severe, and although they may require medical care and result in lost workdays, the injured person usually will recover.
 Other types of common car accident injuries, however, can be life-threatening or fatal.
-The following are some of the most common car accident injuries, followed by information about how to proceed with a claim if you got hurt in a collision.What are Some of the Most Common Types of Car Accident Injuries?
+The following are some of the most common car accident injuries, followed by information about how to proceed with a claim if you got hurt in a collision.What are Some of the Most Common Types of North County Car Accident Injuries?

 Injuries in motor vehicle crashes can vary significantly in terms of severity.
 For example, for some injury victims, internal bleeding may be minor and will clear up on its own, while other scenarios in which a person sustains internal injuries can require emergency surgery.
 Similarly, some brain injuries are mild, while others can result in death.
 WebMD provides information about common car accident injuries, which frequently include the following:

 - Whiplash: Whiplash is a type of neck sprain or strain that often results from rear-end car accidents.
 According to WebMD, it can have a variety of symptoms depending upon how the neck is damaged.
 In general, however, it tends to result from “an abrupt backward and/or forward jerking motion of the head” in which a person’s intervertebral joint, discs, ligaments, muscles, and nerves can sustain damage.
 Whiplash symptoms often do not appear for several hours after a car accident, and sometimes symptoms take days to show up.
 Those symptoms may include neck pain, headaches, shoulder pain, dizziness, fatigue, and sleep disturbances.